 Sue (Or In A Season Of Crime) (Bowie/Schneider/Bateman/Bhamra): released as a 10" and digital single from Nothing Has Changed.
 The single also features a Radio Edit, which was included only on the single disc Japan/Argentina editions of Nothing Has Changed.
 A re-recording appeared on Blackstar.

 Suffragette City (Bowie): from The Rise And Fall Of Ziggy Stardust And The Spiders From Mars.
 Released as a single from ChangesOneBowie in 1976 (RCA 2726).
 It had previously appeared on 7" as B-side of the 'Starman' single (RCA 2199) and in a David Live version on the flip of 'Young Americans' (RCA 2523).
 Besides played in 1972, 1973 and 1974, it was also played for the BBC in 1972 (see BBC Performances and Bowie At The Beeb) and featured on the 1976, 1978, 1990 and 2003/04 tours.
-Officially released live versions are found on Live Santa Monica '72, Ziggy Stardust - The Motion Picture and Live Nassau Coliseum '76.
+Other officially released live versions are found on Live Santa Monica '72, Ziggy Stardust - The Motion Picture, Cracked Actor, I'm Only Dancing, Live Nassau Coliseum '76, the 2017 Edition of Stage and Welcome To The Blackout.

 Sunday (Bowie): from Heathen.
 A Moby Remix is available on the bonus disc of the 2CD version; on the Heathen Sampler, this remix has been edited from 5'10" to 3'09".
 A Tony Visconti Mix appeared on the EC 'Everyone Says 'Hi'' (ISO/Columbia 5099767307625) and Canadian 'I've Been Waiting For You' (Columbia 38K 003369) CD-singles.
 Played live in on the Heathen and Reality tours.
 A live version is included on the A Reality Tour 2CD/DVD.

-The Supermen (Bowie): originally released on The Man Who Sold The World; a demo is available on The '69 Tapes (Quality Productions QCP 69006).
+The Supermen (Bowie): originally released on The Man Who Sold The World.
+The 2020 edition of the album (aka Metrobolist) features a remix by Tony Visconti.
+A demo is available on The '69 Tapes (Quality Productions QCP 69006).
 An acoustic version appeared on the 1972 Revelations - A Musical Anthology For Glastonbury Fayre 3LP (Revelation REV 1-3).
 This version was re-released in a 'rougher' mix (also with a different stereo spectrum) on the Rykodisc version of Hunky Dory and the 30th Anniversary Edition of Ziggy Stardust.
 Live versions are released on the Sound + Vision Plus CD-Video single (reissued on the 30th Anniversary Edition of Aladdin Sane) and Live Santa Monica '72 CD.
 Played live for the BBC on the 1970 Sound Of The Seventies, and in 1971 on the In Concert and Sound Of The Seventies sessions; see BBC Sessions for more info.
-After being performed at 1970/71 live dates (except for the BBC recordings only Aylesbury, Friars, 25-09-71 is available), 'The Supermen' was a certainty on the 1972 Ziggy Stardust shows.
-It was dropped after the US 1973 tour (Aladdin Sane Watch That Man (MIW 7 MW 7)), but made a re-appearance 24 years later on the US leg of the Earthling tour.
-More recently, it was played live on several 2004 US dates of the Reality tour.
+After being performed at 1970/71 live dates (except for the BBC recordings, only Aylesbury, Friars, 25-09-71 is available), 'The Supermen' was a certainty on the 1972 Ziggy Stardust shows.
+It was dropped after the US 1973 tour (Aladdin Sane Watch That Man (MIW 7 MW 7)), but made a re-appearance 24 years later on the ChangesNowBowie program and the US leg of the Earthling tour.
+The final live performances were on selected dates of the Reality tour.

 Survive (Bowie/Gabrels): this track first appeared on the Une Rentrée 99 sampler given away with the French music magazine "Les Inrockuptibles".
 The version used in the Omikron: The Nomad Soul game is identical to the hours... version.
 An in-house promo CDR supplied to the makers of the games featured separate instrumental and vocals takes.
 'Survive' was released as the second UK single from hours... in two partsCD1 (Virgin 7243 8 96486 0 7) features a Marius de Vries Mix and a video clip, while CD2 (Virgin 7243 8 96487 0 6) has a live performance of the song (Paris, Elysée Montmartre, 14-10-99), both in audio and video.
-The Marius de Vries Mix later reappeared on the 2004 US and Limited 2CD Edition re-releases of hours... and on Nothing Has Changed.
+This concert was released in its entirety in 2020 as Something In The Air.
+The Marius de Vries Mix later reappeared on the 2004 US and Limited 2CD Edition re-releases of hours..., Nothing Has Changed and Re:Call 5.
 While the promo video on the 'Survive' CD-single is accompanied by a 3'30" edit of the album version, the promo on the Best Of Bowie DVD uses an 3'30" edit of the Marius de Vries Mix.
 Best Of Bowie features a video of the live version as an easter egg.
-Also played on 2000 and 2002 concerts; official live versions are found on the VH1 Storytellers DVD and BBC Radio Theatre, London, June 27, 2000.
+Also played on 2000 and 2002 concerts; official live versions are found on the VH1 Storytellers, At The Kit Kat Klub and BBC Radio Theatre, London, June 27, 2000.

 Sweet Head (Bowie): released as an extra track on the Rykodisc Ziggy Stardust.
 The version (Take 4) on the 30th Anniversary 2CD Edition of this album contains an additional half of minute of studio banter.